The Bankrate promise

 You might lose your grace period

-With some cards that offer a 0 percent introductory APR on balance transfers, carrying a balance results in losing the grace period for purchases.
-To avoid paying interest on purchases, you would need to pay off your statement balance, including the amount you transferred, by the due date.
+With some cards that offer a 0 percent introductory APR on balance transfers, carrying a balance means you will lose the grace period for purchases.
+To avoid paying interest on purchases, you must pay off your statement balance, including the amount you transferred, by the due date.